filip-minx/ZMesh/zmesh-cpp/README.md

     zeromq/
       include/zmq.h
       include/zmq.hpp
-      lib/libzmq.lib
+      libzmq/include/...
+      libzmq/src/...
     nlohmann_json/
       include/nlohmann/json.hpp
 ```

-If your environment uses a different layout, open the project properties, navigate to **Configuration Properties → VC++ Directories**, and update the `ZeroMQIncludeDir`, `ZeroMQLibraryDir`, and `NlohmannJsonIncludeDir` user macros.
+If your environment uses a different layout, open the project properties, navigate to **Configuration Properties → VC++ Directories**, and update the `ZeroMQIncludeDir` and `NlohmannJsonIncludeDir` user macros.
 Visual Studio will then discover the correct headers and libraries.

 To build the static library and the calculator example:

 1. Open `ZMeshCpp.sln` in Visual Studio 2022.
 2. Choose the desired configuration (Debug or Release) and the x64 platform.
 3. Build either the `zmesh-cpp` static library project or the `calculator-example` application.

+The projects link against the required Windows system libraries (`Ws2_32`, `Rpcrt4`, `Iphlpapi`, and `Advapi32`) so you do not need to configure them manually when using the bundled `libzmq` sources.

 ## Usage